Multi-intention Inverse Q-learning for Interpretable Behavior Representation: Experiments and discussion

-However, following error trials, it employs a random action selection strategy, indicated by a $\sim 0.5$ probability of executing a `lose-switch'.
-Lastly, in latent state 3, a characteristic `Exploration' policy emerges, where the subject consistently favors selecting the option opposite to the one chosen in the preceding trial, irrespective of whether they had won or lost in that particular instance.
-The recovered latent state trajectories in the example session reveals that the most probable latent state often exhibits a probability close to 1, indicating a high degree of confidence in discerning the subject's intent based on the observed data (\cref{fig:exp_session}).
-The `Exploration' intention predominantly manifested at the onset of a block and endured for a relatively brief duration, in alignment with the learned latent state transition matrix (\cref{fig:ptr_exp}).
-The significant values along the diagonal of the transition matrix within latent states 1 and 2, corresponding to `Exploitation' and `Win-stay', signify a heightened preference for persisting in the same latent state over multiple consecutive trials.
-Additionally, it becomes evident that error trials tend to coincide with the trials where the posterior probability of `Win-stay' and `Exploration' latent states reaches its zenith, corroborating the presence of suboptimal exploratory behavior associated with these two intentions.
-The average latent state transition trajectories across all blocks closely resembles those observed in the example session (\cref{fig:pz_all_block}).
-As each block begin with the animal's performance at a relatively low level, there is a decline in the posterior probability associated with the `Exploitation' latent state, accompanied by an increase in the probabilities of the other two latent states associated with suboptimal exploratory strategies.
-Nonetheless, as the subjects' performance steadily improves, the `Exploitation' latent state progressively reasserts its dominance.
-Finally, to quantify latent state occupancies across all sessions, we assigned each trial to its most probable state.
-In contrast to the cohort's general correct rate of $0.74 \pm 0.02$, mice performed significantly better within the `Exploitation' latent state, achieving a correctness rate of $0.86 \pm 0.01$.
-In comparison, they attained lower correctness rates of $0.64 \pm 0.03$ and $0.56 \pm 0.06$ in the two alternative latent states (\cref{fig:z_performance}).
-Furthermore, it's worth noting that the mean posterior probability of the `Exploration' latent state at the beginning of a new block shows a positive correlation with the average probability of the `Exploitation' state at the end of the preceding block (\cref{fig:p_expr_block_switch}), suggesting that the `Exploration' latent state appears to involve a deliberate, exploration-oriented action selection when mice are highly engaged and possess a good understanding of the environment.
+The inferred mice policies from HIQL represent different strategies in the task under three intentions (Figure~\ref{sfig:pi_baseline}).
+The policy under intention $1$ (`exploitation') displays a strong preference of a `win-stay' and `lose-switch' strategy, which is the optimal policy in this deterministic reward bandit task, \ie, stay on the same side for the next trial if it is rewarded in the current trial, and switch to the other one otherwise.
+On the other hand, under intention $2$ (`disengaged'), the policy exhibits a preference for exploitation when the previous trial was successful, but following error trials, it employs a random action selection, indicated by the ca.~$0.5$ probability of executing a `lose-switch'.
+Lastly, under intention $3$ (`exploration'), the subject consistently favors selecting the option opposite to the one chosen in the preceding trial, irrespective of whether they had won or lost in that particular instance.
+As shown in an example session (Figure~\ref{sfig:exp_session}), the `exploration' intention predominantly occurs at the onset of a block and only lasts for a few trials, whereas the other two intentions may persists over multiple consecutive trials.
+These results suggests that compared to `exploitation' and `disengaged', the `exploration' intention is not stable, which aligns well with the learned intention transition matrix (Figure~\ref{sfig:ptr_exp}).
+Additionally, it becomes evident that error trials tend to coincide with the trials where the posterior probability of `disengaged' and `exploration' intentions are dominant.
+The intention dynamics averaged across all blocks closely resembles those observed in the example session (Figures~\ref{sfig:pz_all_block}).
+As each block begins with the animal's performance at a relatively low level, there is a decline in the posterior probability associated with the `exploitation' intention, accompanied by an increase in the probabilities of the other two intentions associated with suboptimal exploratory strategies.
+Then as the subjects' performance steadily improves, the `exploitation' intention progressively reasserts its dominance.
+In contrast to the cohort's general correct rate of $0.74 \pm 0.02$, the subjects performed significantly better within the `exploitation' intention, achieving a correctness rate of $0.86 \pm 0.01$, whereas they only attained lower correctness rates of $0.64 \pm 0.03$ and $0.56 \pm 0.06$ in the two other intentions (Figure~\ref{sfig:z_performance}).
+Interestingly, it was observed that the mean posterior probability of the `exploration' intention at the beginning of a new block showed a positive correlation with the average probability of the `exploitation' state at the end of the preceding block (Figure~\ref{sfig:p_expr_block_switch}).
+These results confirm the difference between the two suboptimal intentions `disengaged' and `exploration': the first strategy explores passively upon error, while the second strategy involves a deliberate, exploration-oriented action selection when the subject is highly engaged and possess a good understanding of the environment.
+Although the `exploration' intention is suggested to be unstable, it provides the opportunity to characterize a type of learning strategy based on error, which has been shown experimentally by \citet{kononowicz2022rodents}.